Pete Murray (DJ): Radio

 Murray was one of the original BBC Radio 1 disc-jockeys when the station started in 1967.
+While at BBC Radio 1, Murray hosted his own television show, Pete's Party, that aired in 1967; its description in an issue of Radio Times was: "with Pete Murray (and a few friends) and records all the way Some old. some new".
+The programme was produced by Teddy Warrick and aired at 10:31am.

 By 1969, he was one of the mainstays of BBC Radio 2, where for over ten years he anchored the two-hour magazine show Open House five days a week, heard by 5.5 million listeners.
 One April Fools' Day he pretended that the show was being televised.
 In 1973 and 1976, he was voted BBC Radio Personality of the Year.
 In 1980, Radio 2 moved Murray from weekday to weekend programming.
 In 1981, he began a move into more serious, speech-only radio with a stint as presenter of Midweek on BBC Radio 4.
 At the end of 1983, the BBC cancelled his radio shows, describing his style of broadcasting as too old-fashioned, which led to Murray leaving the BBC altogether, a decision he later admitted to regretting, calling it a "very big mistake".

 In 1984, he started afresh as a presenter for LBC, a local talk radio station in London.
 He later won the Variety Club of Great Britain award for his show.
 Murray introduced his last programme there on 22 December 2002.
 In August 2008, he returned as a presenter on an Internet-only station, UK Light Radio.
 Murray returned to radio to host a special show for Boom Radio on Boxing Day 2021.
 In 2022, he appeared in the Channel 5 documentary TOTP: Secrets & Scandals.
 He returned to Boom Radio on Boxing Day 2022 for another show, this time alongside Hamilton.
 On 2 June 2025, Murray helped Boom Light turn on its DAB+ transmitters at 10:00 a.m. that morning.
 Murray announced that he would host a slot on Boom Radio on his 100th birthday from 11:00 a.m., playing the biggest songs from his birthday week from the year 1963.